nitsanavni/katas/c-make-sum-bug-fix/README.md

 - vscode extension sees the env vars of the parent process whom spawned `code`
     - so, first - export env vars
     - from this shell - spawn a new `code`
+- use more `git diff` after applying the suggestions